-Here are five preferred customer service channels that every business should consider:
+Here are the five preferred customer service channels that every business should consider:

 1. Hop On The Live Chat Trend